jacoscaz/treesandrobots.github.io/fitness.md

    maximizing weekly variety to lessen its impact on joints, ligaments and allow for shorter recovery times.
-4. **Portable**: this routine is designed to be relatively portable, minimizing the amount of required equipment and optimizing for equipment that is most commonly available.
+4. **Portable**: this routine is designed to be relatively portable, minimizing the amount of required equipment and optimizing for equipment that easy to carry around and craft.

 [g1]: https://journal.crossfit.com/article/what-is-fitness

 ## The routine

-The routine lives as a printer-friendly, evolving [HTML document][r4] which is also available [in .PDF form][r5].
+The routine lives as a printer-friendly, evolving [HTML document][r4].
+Previous versions are linked in the [Changelog](#changelog) section below.

 [r4]: ./fitness-routine/html/jaco-s-daily-fitness-routine.html
-[r5]: ./fitness-routine/pdfs/jaco-s-daily-fitness-routine-2024-11-11.pdf

 ## Equipment